Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Before you start building anything in code, however, it’s a great place to practice some of our ‘thinking in React’ skills.

-As you get more experienced you can code up what you need to and look at refactoring this as you go.
+As you get more experienced, you can code up what you need to and look at refactoring this as you go.
 In fact, it can be really helpful to rapidly and roughly build something out and just get it working and then concern yourself with refining it once it does.

 But at this stage, it’s a super useful exercise to do a bit of planning beforehand to get a mental model and layout of what components you’ll need to build, and how they’ll interact.